starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

     * ``MyExp`` has members may be populated with values.
 *   ``MyStruct**`` .
 A pointer (to a pointer).
     * ``MyExp : MyStruct**`` reads as "``MyExp`` is a pointer to where ``MyStruct*`` pointers are stored, and can be used to represent a list of structs".
-See :ref:`transaction_loop_list`.
 *   ``[MyStruct]``.
 A value at the struct ``MyStruct``.
     * This expression is not used because structs occupy multiple memory slots which can be addressed individually.